 - Static stretches held for 30 secs, for each muscle group you just exercised.

-Pain in your knees, either during or after activity would be helped by proper warm-up and mobility, as well as stretching your quad muscles.
+- Knee pain: Pain in your knees, either during or after activity would be helped by proper warm-up and mobility, as well as stretching your quad muscles.

-BONUS Workout #4 – “The Healthy Eating Workout”
+BONUS Workout — “The Healthy Eating Workout”

 Eating well means we give our bodies exactly what it needs to work properly.

-Eating badly makes us fat and puts us at higher risk of disease like diabetes, high blood pressure, heart disease, and cancer.
+Eating badly makes us fat and puts us at higher risk of diseases like diabetes, high blood pressure, heart disease, and cancer.

 The good news is that good nutrition does not need to be difficult and complicated.